chclau/generic_reg/tb/readme.md

-Testbench file for the generic register
+Testbench file and Vivado waveform for the generic register